 On-Campus Experience Days

 We're excited to welcome you and your high school students back to the University of Guelph campus for a day of experiential learning!
-We will be continuing our virtual offerings while also offerring on-campus visits in accordance with public health guidelines and the University of Guelph policy.
-More information about in-person event guidelines will be provided in the follow up email as we plan for your visit.
+We will be continuing our virtual offerings while also offering in-person visits.
+See photos from on-campus experience days here.

 Discovering Honey Bees